ryngrn/county-seats/why/index.md

 One question I get often from people is "Do you really think you're <em>actually </em>gonna get to every county?"

 With a full time job and no sponsorship of any kind, I have no way of knowing.
 It's a noble goal, and who knows how close I'll get.
 As of Jan 1, 2020 I've already completed 4 states.
-My first goal is to visit at least one county in every state, which is very doable.
+I'd love to complete more states, which I'll probably continue throughout my life.
+I'd like to visit at least one county in every state, which feels doable.
 I'm eager to see more and can't wait to make it to my next state.
 After that, I'm just enjoying the ride.

 <br><br>